Open In Colab

 • States 4 (red) and State 5 (blue) are values that fall between the extremes values.
 This gives us a perspective on the behavioral dynamics across different states on our signal.

-Across visits - Regression
+Across visits - Multivariate

 [9]: